 The most common reason families don’t pursue boarding school is a number they’ve never actually checked.
-They see “$65,000 per year” on a school’s website and close the tab.
-What they miss is that the number a family actually pays is almost always different — and often dramatically so.
+They see “$65,000 per year” and close the tab, one of the most persistent myths about boarding school, missing that the amount a family actually pays is almost always different, and often dramatically so.
+This article breaks down what boarding school costs, how financial aid works, and what families at different income levels realistically end up paying.

 The sticker price